 II.
 Scheduling of SOSNA Zoning Meetings

 Zoning Committee Meetings are typically held on the 3rd Wednesday of each month.
-Applicants should contact SOSNA at 215-732-8446 to request and schedule a spot at the next available Zoning Committee Meeting; as the meeting calendar often fills in advance, applicants are advised to plan ahead and complete our applicant request form a minimum of two weeks prior to the targeted monthly meeting date.
+Applicants should contact SOSNA at 215-732-8446 to request and schedule a spot at the next available Zoning Committee Meeting; as the meeting calendar often fills in advance, applicants are advised to plan ahead and reach out to our Programs Manager to request to be put on the Zoning Committee Agenda.
+SOSNA will not add new projects to the Zoning or ARC agendas until the RCO Notice has been sent to our organization by the Planning Commission.
 To view a list of upcoming projects to be presented, view our events calendar.

 Applicants are to deliver the following documents to the SOSNA office a minimum of ten days prior to the date of the scheduled SOSNA Zoning Committee Meeting.
 Please include six (6) copies of each of the following with your completed SOSNA application form:

 Should the applicant fail to provide the documents as described above by the date due, the applicant will be not be placed on the meeting calendar and the SOSNA Zoning Committee will request a continuance from the Philadelphia Zoning Board of Adjustment (ZBA).
 This will prevent applicants from being permitted to present their projects before the SOSNA Zoning Committee.